-In partnership with the Rainwater Foundation, the CSME team is proud to produce the Texas School Guide: Empowering Parents to Succeed in Public Education publication (accessible below) for parents in the Dallas ISD and Fort Worth ISD areas.
-This publication provides parents with information about their school options, how to get involve in their child’s school, and how to support their children during their early education and after high school.
+In partnership with the Rainwater Foundation and the Walton Foundation, the CPFWB is proud to produce the Texas School Guide: Parent Action Guide publication (accessible below) for parents in the Houston ISD, Dallas ISD and Fort Worth ISD areas.
+This publication provides parents with information about their school options, how to get involved in their child’s school, and how to support their children during their early education and after high school.

 ONLINE WEBSITE FOR PARENTS

-The CSME team also produces a similar online resource for all parents, TexasSchoolGuide.org, to provide parents throughout Texas with campus level data for all schools across the state.
+The CPFWB also produces a similar online resource for all parents, TexasSchoolGuide.org, to provide parents throughout Texas with campus-level data for all schools across the state.